locborgtus/mic/course/2_c/7_drawing.md

 ## Exercise ##

 Move a character across the screen.
 Visit every single square.
+Use the function `clear()` to remove the last draw.

+## Homework ##

+Animate an explosion.
+Create it by using circles.
+Hints:

+* Think about what inputs there are to the explosion.
+For example, the explosion has to start somewhere, and should have a size.
+* Use circles.
+Start with a small circle, then to a big circle
+* Use the function `clear()` strategically to make the explosion look better
+* Try making many explosions.